proximax-storage/nem2-sdk-go/README.md

 ## Contribution ##
-We'd love to get more people involve in the project.
+We'd love to get more people involved in the project.
 Please feel free to raise any issues or PR and we'll review your contribution.

 Copyright (c) 2018 ProximaX Limited